 The program combines online classes with nine 1-2 week on-campus residential sessions over a two-year (25 month) period.
-Participants will travel for 9 intensive class sessions in Los Angeles, Hong Kong, the Middle East, with the possibility of more locations.
+Participants will travel for 9 intensive class sessions in Los Angeles, Hong Kong, Helsinki, and a fourth destination to be determined at a future date.

 Students should expect to spend at least 12-15 hours per week on homework and online activities during the online portions of the program.
 Also, additional time requirements can be expected during the latter half of the program when completing the Dissertation of Practice.
 These demands will vary depending on the topic, project methodology, and geographic location of each student’s dissertation.

 The residential sessions will be intensive and will require all-day attendance and availability.
 We strongly discourage students from bringing their families.
 The time commitment will be very rigorous and leave little or no time for family.
 Accommodations are allocated for individuals only, and any accompanying family members would need to make separate housing and dining arrangements.

 Detailed schedules and information about each session will be provided in advance of the program’s start date.
 Week-long sessions will generally involve 6 days of scheduled activities (Monday through Saturday).
 Two-week sessions will involve 12 days of scheduled activities (Monday through Saturday of each week with Sunday off).
 Activities will include in-class discussions, lectures and learning activities, student work groups, field trips, readings, and co-curricular events.

 Semester 1 – July-September